-The Scottish Highlands is a large region of Scotland that stretches from the Trossachs National Park in the south all the way to the farthest point of Britain’s mainland at Caithness.
+The Scottish Highlands are a large region of Scotland that stretches from the Trossachs National Park in the south all the way to the farthest point of Britain’s mainland, Caithness.

-The Highlands comprises the landmass to the north and west of the Highland Boundary Fault, which is a fault line that separates the region from the Lowlands.
+The Highlands comprise the landmass to the north and west of the Highland Boundary Fault, which is a fault line that separates the region from the Lowlands.

 What are the Scottish Highlands?